bishalkar10/Music-Downloader/README.md

 This programme is built on Pyhton v3.11.2.
 To use this programme follow the instructions below.
 After you have installed the programme then visit https://pagalfree.com .
 Visit a page what looks like this :
 ![Sample Image from where to get the website link](./images/website%20sample%20image.png)

+***Note*** : This project is built on a windows 10 laptop.
+So, the path of the directory is set according to the windows 10.
+If you are using any other operating system This function may not work as intended or not work at all.
+If you are using windows 10 then you can use this programme without any problem.
 ## Requirements
 To use this programme in your computer you need to have Python3 installed on your computer.
-You can download the **Python3** from [here]('https://www.python.org/downloads/') if not downloaded.
+You can download the **Python3** from [here](https://www.python.org/downloads/) if not downloaded.
 You need to install few packages to use this programme on your computer.
 1. **requests**
 2. **BeautifulSoup4**